 Set forth below is an itemization of the total expenses, excluding underwriting discounts and commissions, that are expected to be incurred in connection with the offer and sale of the ADSs by the selling shareholders.
-With the exception of the SEC registration fee and the Financial Industry Regulatory Authority filing fee, all amounts are estimates.
+With the exception of the SEC registration fee, the Nasdaq listing fee and the Financial Industry Regulatory Authority filing fee, all amounts are estimates.

-SEC registration fee US\$ 14,783
+SEC registration fee US\$

+Nasdaq listing fee US\$

-Financial Industry Regulatory Authority filing fee US\$ 19,983
+Financial Industry Regulatory Authority filing fee US\$

-Printing and engraving expenses US\$ 80,000
+Printing and engraving expenses US\$

-Accounting fees and expenses US\$330,000
+Accounting fees and expenses US\$

-Legal fees and expenses US\$340,000
+Legal fees and expenses US\$

-Miscellaneous US\$ 82,000
+Miscellaneous US\$

-Total US\$866,766
+Total US\$